A Legacy Written in Stone, Steel, and Spirit

 The McKissack legacy reminds us that Black history is not confined to museums—it is embedded in airports, hospitals, churches, and neighborhoods.
 Their work stands as proof that when excellence meets intention, what we build can outlive oppression.

-From Harlem to Washington to New York and beyond, the McKissacks have shown us how to turn skill into sovereignty and vision into permanence.
+From New York and beyond, the McKissacks have shown us how to turn skill into sovereignty and vision into permanence.

 This is our blueprint.